cucumber-attic/website/apps/dynamic/views/_posts/unconference-the-rocket-fuel-in-your-agile-transformation.md

 method to guide the closing circle towards actions.
 I like to ask every individual to write down one action on a card, and take it away with them.

-Attend another unconference
+Attend another open space
 -------------------------

-Unconference is much easier to understand through experience than by reading these words.
+Open space is much easier to understand through experience than by reading these words.
 The agile community organise lots of these events, such as [CITCON](http://citconf.com/), [Agile Coach Camp](http://agilecoachcamp.org/tiki-index.php) and our very own